labianchin/12factor-en_US/presentation.md

 Explicitly declare and isolate dependencies

-- Never rely on the implicit existence of any system tools.
+- Never rely on the implicit existence of any system tools
 - Supports reproducible builds
 - Examples of tools: gem/bundle, pip/virtualenv, autoconf, ...
 - Also valid for system tools (like ImageMagick)
-- If the app need to shell out to a system tool, it should be vendored into the app
+- Vendor system tools that need to be shell out

 HIGH importance